opencypher/cypherdb/src/content/docs/import/copy-from-json.md

 ---
 title: "Copy from JSON"
-description: Bulk import data from JSON files into Kuzu node and relationship tables using the JSON extension.
+description: Bulk import data from JSON files into CypherDB node and relationship tables using the JSON extension.
 ---

 ## JSON files

-You can copy from JSON files directly into Kuzu using the `COPY FROM` command.
+You can copy from JSON files directly into CypherDB using the `COPY FROM` command.
 To use this feature, you have to install the `JSON` extension using the instructions shown [here](/extensions/json).

 Consider the following JSON file: